Daniela Pascual Esparza.

-Most of my pieces are site-oriented and act as ephemeral viewpoints, enabling several ways of relating to our bodies and surroundings within specific contexts.
-Indeed, my practice deals with space, autonomy, and modes of inhabiting, subtly bringing awareness to what is seemingly unrelated.
-More specifically, I’m researching the following questions:
+My research is site-oriented, and my practice deals with space, autonomy, and modes of inhabiting, subtly bringing awareness to what is seemingly unrelated.
+I’m exploring performances as ephemeral viewpoints, enabling several ways of relating to our bodies and surroundings within specific contexts.
+More specifically, I’m engaging with the following questions:

 What does it mean to see?